lsy563193/obstacle_detector/README.md

 * `~max_circle_radius` (double, default: 0.200) - if a circle would have greater radius than this value, skip it,
 * `~radius_enlargement` (double, default: 0.020) - enlarge the circles radius by this value.

-#### 1.2.
+#### 1.3.
 The obstacle_tracker node
-The node tracks and filters the circular obstacles with the use of Kalman filter.
+This node tracks and filters the circular obstacles with the use of Kalman filter.
 The node works in a synchronous manner with the rate of 100 Hz.
-If detected obstacles are published less often, the tracker will supersample them and smoothen their position and radius (their changes in time).
-The following local parameters can be used to tune the node:
+If detected obstacles are published less often, the tracker will supersample them and smoothen their position and radius.
+The following set of local parameters can be used to tune the node:

 * `~fade_counter_size` (int, default: 100) - number of samples after which (if no update occured) the obstacle will be discarded,
 * `~min_correspondence_cost` (double, default 0.6) - a threshold for correspondence test,